OpenTimelineIO/raven/README.md

 Raven can be built and embedded inside a Python package for easy distribution alongside other OTIO Python packages.
 For simplicity, we recommend using [UV](https://github.com/astral-sh/uv) for builds and running Raven from the Python package.

+_Note: Since we don't publish Raven to PyPI yet, you will need to build it yourself._

 ```shell
 # clone the code
 git clone --recursive https://github.com/OpenTimelineIO/raven.git